Elminster's Ecologies Appendix II: The High Moor / The Serpent Hills: Contents

-Elminster's Ecologies Appendix II: The High Moor / The Serpent Hills is a campaign expansion set that contains two booklets which detail the ecologies of two adjacent locations in the Forgotten Realms setting.
-This is done through the eyes of two non-player characters: Bara, a female druid of the High Moor, describes the flora and fauna of this desolate domain; the Lark of Suzail, a female user with a fear of snakes, explains the Serpent Hills.
-The geography, weather, plants, and animals of each area are given, as well as details of the various monsters, how they are organized, and what relationships exist between the tribes.
-The High Moor is populated by a number of humanoid groups, with some trolls, undead, and dragons, while the Serpent Hills are populated by reptilian monsters.
-The supplement provides encounter tables but no statistics, and each booklet contains a rumors and legends section at the end.
+Elminster's Ecologies Appendix II: The High Moor / The Serpent Hills is a campaign expansion set that contains two booklets which describe the ecologies of two locations nearby each other in the Forgotten Realms setting.
+This information is presented from the perspective of two non-player characters: Bara, a female druid from the High Moor, details the living things in her desolate land; the other is Lark of Suzail, a female mage with a phobia of snakes, details the same in the Serpent Hills.
+The supplement presents information on the geography, weather, plants, and animals of each area, as well as information of the monsters that live there, such as how they organized themselves, and what relationships exist between the tribes.
+The High Moor is populated by some humanoid groups, along with trolls, undead, and dragons, while the Serpent Hills are populated by reptilian creatures.
+The supplement presents encounter tables but provides no game statistics, and each booklet finished with a section of rumors and legends.